-Ginkgo biloba has been promoted commercially in the United States with claims of enhancing memory and mental sharpness.
+Ginkgo biloba is an herb.
+It’s extracted from the dried leaves and seeds of the tree.
+It’s been sold in the U.S. with claims of enhancing memory and mental sharpness.

-Ginkgo biloba extract (GBE) contains flavonoids and terpenes (the largest fraction being the known ginkgolides A, B, and C).
-GBE is widely used for cerebral insufficiency (memory difficulty, dizziness, tinnitus, anxiety, headaches), dementias, circulatory disorders, and bronchoconstriction.
-GBE may reduce clotting time and may reduce the risk for stroke.
+Ginkgo biloba extract (GBE) contains flavonoids.
+It also contains terpenes, specifically ginkgolides A, B, and C. GBE is used to treat cerebral insufficiency.
+This causes trouble with memory, dizziness, tinnitus, anxiety, and headaches.
+GBE is also used to treat dementia, circulatory issues, and bronchoconstriction.
+GBE may reduce clotting time and the risk for stroke.

-Currently, there are no documented valid medical uses for ginkgo biloba.
+At this time, there are no valid medical uses for ginkgo biloba.

-Several small studies of ginkgo biloba have shown moderate improvements in leg pain due to arterial disease in the legs, but other studies have not found a significant benefit.
+Some small studies have shown that ginkgo biloba was linked with moderate improvements in leg pain due to arterial disease in the legs.
+But other studies haven’t this benefit.

-Ginkgo is supplied as tea, supplements, or ginkgo biloba extract (GBE).
-Follow label instructions for dosing.
+Ginkgo comes as tea, supplements, or extract.
+Follow the instructions on the label for dosing.

-Women who are pregnant or breastfeeding should consult a physician before taking any herbal medications.
+Women who are pregnant or breastfeeding should talk to their healthcare providers before taking any herbal medicines.

 Your Family's Health